cphurley82/toyssd/docs/toy_ssd_simulator_design.md

 - Optional in-memory data array for end-to-end read/write validation.
 - Latency parameters (`t_read`, `t_prog`, `t_erase`) configurable via JSON.

+#### 6. Validation Checkers (design)

+To ensure proper use of the NAND model by SoC hardware/firmware, a modular checker framework validates geometry bounds, protocol ordering (erase → program → read), shared bus usage, die/plane concurrency, and basic timing windows.
+The checkers are configured via JSON (with programmatic and CLI overrides) and are designed to be testable independently of the NAND model.
+See the dedicated design document in `docs/nand_checker_design.md` for interfaces, configuration schema, and the catalog of checkers.

 ---

 ## Test-Driven Development (TDD)